mikkoh/geo-arc/README.md

 // geo will be a Object will two properties:
 // positions - the vertices
-// cells - the indices to draw the arc var geo = geoArc( {
+// cells - the indices to draw the arc
+// uvs - uv values for for the arc var geo = geoArc( {
     cellSize: 3, // 1 == points, 2 == lines, 3 == triangles
     x: 0, // x position of the center of the arc